l-dfa/base_rstblog/docs/source/author_manual/author_manual.rst

 category
 ^^^^^^^^

-this is the master of categorizations.
+This is the master of categorizations.
 It catalogs our article assigning it to a main type.

 Accepted values.
 Again, it depends on the configuration of your blog.